 In order to isolate an outlet jack or house wiring problems, simply move a working telephone to each outlet in the house to determine which location is causing the trouble.

 A test point device (Network Interface) may have been installed where your telephone service wire comes into your premises.
 This test point is there to assist in isolating your wiring trouble from the telephone company’s trouble.
-Follow the steps below: Residential Network Interface Device Information: Inside cover has this information for step by step troubleshooting.
-CAUTION – REMOVE PLUG FROM TEST JACK BEFORE MAKING WIRE CHANGES.
+Follow the steps below: Residential Network Interface Device Information: Inside cover has this information for step-by-step troubleshooting.
+CAUTION – REMOVE THE PLUG FROM TEST JACK BEFORE MAKING WIRE CHANGES.

-TO TEST LINE – REMOVE PLUG FROM TEST JACK, PLUG IN WORKING PHONE.
-IF YOU CAN MAKE A CALL, PROBLEM IS INSIDE HOUSE.
-IF YOU CANNOT MAKE A CALL, UNPLUG PHONE, REPLACE PLUG IN TEST JACK AND CONTACT PHONE COMPANY.
+TO TEST LINE – REMOVE THE PLUG FROM TEST JACK, AND PLUG IN THE WORKING PHONE.
+IF YOU CAN MAKE A CALL, THE PROBLEM IS INSIDE THE HOUSE.
+IF YOU CANNOT MAKE A CALL, UNPLUG THE PHONE, REPLACE THE PLUG IN TEST JACK, AND CONTACT THE PHONE COMPANY.

-Plug – (RJ 11 Jack) Squeeze top of plug and gently pull straight out.
+Plug – (RJ 11 Jack) Squeeze the top of the plug and gently pull it straight out.